Modern Slavery Statement

-TGS provides global subsurface data products and services to the energy industry through investments in multi-client data projects in frontier, emerging and mature markets worldwide.
+TGS provides global subsurface data products and services to the energy industry through investments in multi-client data projects in frontier, emerging and mature markets worldwide, as well as ocean bottom node (OBN) acquisition services and equipment.
 Our extensive onshore and offshore libraries include seismic data, magnetic and gravity data, multibeam and coring data, digital well logs and production data from deep water offshore to conventional and unconventional onshore plays worldwide.
 Additionally, we offer advanced processing and imaging services, interpretation products and data integration solutions.
-In 2021, TGS substantially expanded its New Energy Solutions business line to include data products and services that support more sustainable energy systems.
+As a result of the acquisition of Magseis Fairfield ASA in October 2022, we also offer services, technology and equipment to acquire seismic data using ocean bottom nodes and related techniques and methods.
+In 2022, TGS substantially expanded its New Energy Solutions business line to include data products and services that support more sustainable energy systems.

 TGS' corporate headquarters are located in Oslo, Norway and its operational headquarters are in Houston, USA.
 We have other main offices in Calgary, London, Rio de Janiero, and Perth with employees also in other cities around the globe.